ioccc-src/winner/faq.md

 <div id="no_support">
 <div id="unsupported">
-### Q: Why does an IOCCC entry fail to compile and/or fail to run?
+### Q 7.2: Why does an IOCCC entry fail to compile and/or fail to run?
 </div>
 </div>